Medicinal Herbs for Canine Use

 Other Herbal Uses

 Herbal flea collars are a popular choice by many owners.
-The herbal collars do not contain the harsh chemicals that can be irritating for some dogs.
-These collars are widely available from main stream pet stores as well as more specialized outlets.
+Herbal collars do not contain the harsh chemicals that can be irritating for some dogs.
+These collars are widely available from mainstream pet stores as well as more specialized outlets.
+Herbal shampoos are also useful for relieving itching in dogs.
+Essential oils such as tea tree are excellent for calming the skin and also have an anesthetic effect.